berkeleyGamedev/DecalWebsite/pages/labs/lab12/lab12.md

 In order to create depth and the parallax effect, there are different shades of orange/red with the darker colors in the foreground and the lighter colors in the background.
 This depth is what is trying to be achieved in this lab.

-Please watch this video to understand [the parallax effect] completely.
+You can watch this informational video about [the parallax effect] for a more in-depth explanation.

 There are plenty of ways to achieve depth and a parallax effect.
 Below are some analyses of different game screenshots and how depth is created.